Life

 Junior Multi Bo® 13

-Colourful micronutrient pearls without added colours with 13 vitamins, iron & iodine – easy for children to take without a capsule shell
+Micronutrient pearls with 13 vitamins, iron & iodine - child-friendly consumption without capsule shell possible

 To the product